MazinKarjikar/cp_scripts/README.md

 # Competitive Programming DSA Templates
-Templates for popular data structures and algorithms for competitive programming.
+My templates for popular data structures and algorithms for competitive programming, in Python and C++.